KIDNEY PROBLEMS

 Am I at higher risk of kidney problems?

 Anyone, including people who have never had cancer treatment, may develop kidney problems.
-However, there are some cancer treatments that may increase the risk of having kidney problems later in life.
+However, there are some medical conditions and cancer treatments that may increase the risk of having kidney problems later in life.
 The problems that can occur depend on the type of cancer treatment received.

 The following treatments can increase the risk of kidney problems: